 MongoDB Realm .NET SDK¶

-The MongoDB Realm .NET SDK enables client applications written in C# for the .NET, UWP, and Xamarin platforms to access data stored in local realms and interact with MongoDB Realm services like Functions, MongoDB Data Access, and authentication.
+The MongoDB Realm .NET SDK enables client applications written in C# for the .NET, UWP, Xamarin, and Unity platforms to access data stored in local realms and interact with MongoDB Realm services like Functions, MongoDB Data Access, and authentication.

 Realm supports the following platforms for developing Realm apps for iOS and .NET devices: